HoneyTrek worked in partnership with Visit Idaho to create this Travel Tip.

 Check out this trip rafting down the Middle Fork with HoneyTrek

 There are so many hot springs in Idaho we’d see them steaming from the side of the road!
 The state has over 130 to soak in and some are so dreamy we’d prefer them to fancy spas.
 While we’ve heard incredible things about Gold Bug Hot Springs, our absolute favorite was Kirkham.
 Driving the Ponderosa Pine Scenic Byway, we pulled over at an unsuspecting campground.
 With a mere $5 parking fee, we had an all-day pass to a series of hot waterfalls and steamy pools.
 This is a popular family spot though it’s easy to find privacy and excellent soaking in under a ten-minute hike.
 We rounded a bend and found a series of private hot pools overlooking the cerulean Payette River.

-If you ever need quick escape from work, watch this serene 15-second video.
+If you ever need a quick escape from work, watch this serene 15-second video from HoneyTrek.

 Southwest Idaho Wine Country

 The Snake River Valley may not be a household name in wine just yet, but word is getting out.
 Ever since the area received its AVA (American Vitaculture Area) designation in 2007, it has become one of the nation’s fastest growing wine regions.
 We paid homage to Idaho’s largest and longest running winery with a tasting at Ste.
 Chapelle.
 A flight yielded five delectable pours, a souvenir wine glass, and instant relaxation in the gorgeous tasting room.
 Then we took a tip from Travel & Leisure and stopped at Bitner Vineyards along the Sunnyslope Wine Trail.
 Not only are their organic wines delightful, they have one of the best views over the region’s sea of vines and the river that gives life to it all.